 Applications are made at the time of submission of abstracts.
 The winners of the travel awards will be selected by the executive committee on the basis of the scientific quality of the submitted abstracts.
 They will be informed at the time the decisions about abstracts are notified.

 The winner of the PSAD Science Award will be selected by a panel nominated by the executive committee of the PSAD.
 Original articles are rated according to their clinical significance, scientific quality, innovativeness and clarity of presentation.
 The winner will be announced during the annual PSAD meeting.
 The recipient will be invited to present his/her research at this meeting.

 More detailed information is available from the Honorary Secretary.

-The PSAD/Novo Nordisk Science Award has been set up to promote and publicise high quality research papers relating to psychosocial aspects of diabetes.
-The PSAD/Novo Nordisk Science Award will be awarded to the sole or main author of an outstanding peer-reviewed paper furthering our understanding of the psychosocial aspects of diabetes.
-The PSAD/Novo Nordisk Science Award is donated by NOVO Nordisk, which is a leading producer of insulin and other pharmaceutical products for diabetes management.
+The PSAD Science Award has been set up to promote and publicise high quality research papers relating to psychosocial aspects of diabetes.
+The PSAD Science Award will be awarded to the sole or main author of an outstanding peer-reviewed paper furthering our understanding of the psychosocial aspects of diabetes.
+The PSAD Science Award is generously sponsored by Professor Katharine Barnard.

 The PSAD Junior Scientist Travel Awards

 The PSAD Junior Scientist Travel Awards are offered to facilitate the participation of early career researchers at the annual PSAD study group meetings.
 An early career researcher is considered to be a person working towards a PhD or a PhD not older than 5 years.